-You can decrease the risk of an accident by doing the following:
+You can decrease the risk of an accident by following these labor day travel safety tips:

 You are more likely to crash while driving late at night or early in the morning.
 Some people try to drive during these hours because there is less traffic.
 However, you have less visibility and are more likely to be tired.
 Both factors increase the risk of a crash.

 Distracted driving is a nationwide epidemic that is responsible for thousands of car crashes each year.
 Texting, eating, grooming, changing songs or podcasts and talking to passengers increases the risk of a crash.
 You should have your attention focused on the road and your surroundings.
 Accident-causing hazards can appear in seconds.

 Traffic density increases on Labor Day weekend.
 As frustrating as other drivers can be, it is important not to give in to road rage.
 You should also ensure that you are well-rested before departing for your destination.
 This is especially important if you know you will be driving long distances.

 If you are driving long distances, then you are more likely to encounter semi-trucks.
 Be careful around these massive vehicles and give them plenty of room.
 Never drive behind a semi-truck or in its blind spots.
 Both actions increase the risk of an accident.
 You should also be careful of other cars driving in close proximity to semi-trucks because they may cause an accident.